pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 organizational lines, and successfully created socialism with Chinese characteristics.
 In China, a large country with a history of more than 5,000 years of civilization and a population of 1.4 billion, there is no textbook that is regarded as the golden rule, and there is no teacher who can command the Chinese people.
-The Communist Party of China firmly grasps the direction of progress of socialism with Chinese characteristics, neither follows the old road of closure and rigidity, nor does it take the evil road of changing the banner, fully mobilizes the enthusiasm of all parties under the background of market economy and globalization, unites forces of all aspects, and gathers into a majestic force to promote the cause of socialism with Chinese characteristics.
+The CCP firmly grasps the direction of progress of socialism with Chinese characteristics, neither follows the old road of closure and rigidity, nor does it take the evil road of changing the banner, fully mobilizes the enthusiasm of all parties under the background of market economy and globalization, unites forces of all aspects, and gathers into a majestic force to promote the cause of socialism with Chinese characteristics.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has held high the great banner of socialism with Chinese characteristics and set the steering wheel of reform and opening up in the new era.
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has held high the great banner of socialism with Chinese characteristics and set the steering wheel of reform and opening up in the new era.
 This direction is the path of socialism with Chinese characteristics, not any other path.
 Today, reform and opening